loopyd/tensor-install-wsl/docs/INSTALL.md

 wsl -d Ubuntu-20.04 -u your_username
 ```

-## Configure it.
+## Generating your configuration

-You need to run ``nano ~/xx-github.sh`` to set up credential to login to github.
-THIS IS REQURIED.
+1. Open ``xx-github-credentials.sh`` in the editor of your choice  to set up credential to login to github.
+    > **NOTICE**:  THIS IS REQURIED.
 Reason:  git use in docker for some of the build steps, general best-practices.

-**Optional**:  Run ``nano ~/xx-vars.sh`` if you want to insepct some things or change them.

-> Hey editor wars people, I don't care.
-Don't MPR my README because I didn't use vim in my installer manual.
-Thanks!

-Your own installer chain could hook onto mine and customize it by modifying both of these files!
-I have accounted for this situation with some very particular system checks and conditional code.
-You're welcome.
+2. Run ``00-init-env.sh``.
+This will generate ``xx-vars.sh``, containing a default, auto-generated configuration for you.
+    > **NOTICE**: You can open ``xx-vars.sh`` in your favorite editor to customize this.
+Make sure you do it **before** the next step!

+After you have finished customizing yoru configuration, you're ready to run!

-## Run it.
+## Building

-Here you go, Mr. or Mrs. Copy-paste:
+Here you go:

 ```
 cd ~/
 chmod +x ./*-*.sh
-./99-install-tensorflow.sh
+./99-build.sh
 ```

 You'll now have tensorflow (in a few hours)  Go get a coffee or something.
 This is that wait-it-while-i-bake-it step you should all be familiar with if you happened upon GentooDAD back in the day.  :-)

-## Enjoy.
+## Run

-I haven't put this piece in the manual yet, because I've not finished testing.
-But thanks for reading.
-I got really tired of typing documentation, so I'll replace this later on!
+I haven't put this piece in the manual yet, because I've not finished with the code quite yet.